Entrivax/extractor/readers/onlyfans/README.md

 Run `npm start`, then open `http://localhost:8080`

+You can create a `sampleData` directory with backup data in it for live development.

 You can change the standard webpack configurations from CLI easily with something like this: `npm start -- --open --port 8888`.
 However, it is better to change the respective npm scripts or `webpack.config.js` with these options, as per your need.

 To enable Webpack Bundle Analyzer, do `npm run analyze` (production build).